vhodges/stitcherd/README.md

 http://localhost:3000/
 ```

-The home page at https://stitcherd.vhodges.dev/ (will soon) also serves as an example.
+The home page at https://stitcherd.vhodges.dev/ also serves as an example.

 * It pulls the index page content from the Github README.md (ie this file)
 * It pulls a list of recent posts to the Announcment mailing list from sourcehut